graezykev/dev-container/part-2.md

 # Dev Container - Part 2: Image, Features, Workspace, Environment Variables

-In our [last guide](./part-1.md), I introduced how to use a `.devcontainer` and a `devcontainer.json` as well as a `Dockerfile` to configure and build a basic Dev Container.
+In our [last guide](./part-1.md), I introduced a "Quick Start" on how to use a `.devcontainer` and a `devcontainer.json` as well as a `Dockerfile` to configure and build a basic Dev Container.

 - problems
   - Building from a Dockerfile can be very long